Health Information Management

 Health Information Management Overview

-The AAS Health Information program in Newport News is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
-The AAS Health Information Management program in Richmond, is in Candidacy Status, pending accreditation review by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
+The AAS Health Information program in Newport News and Richmond, Virginia is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).

 - Health data management

 What’s more, graduates can be prepared to take national certification examinations.

 Upon completion, graduates with an Associate of Applied Science in Health Science with a concentration in Health Information Management could possibly pursue a career in multiple healthcare settings including:

 - Private Practice